johnbillion/wp_mail/readme.md

     Disable:   Remove action on after_password_reset hook
                Overwrite the pluggable function

-### User attempts to change their email address (Prior to WordPress 4.9, this was Multisite-only)
+### User attempts to change their email address

+**Note:** Prior to WordPress 4.9, this was Multisite-only functionality.

     To:        Proposed new email address
     From:      WordPress <wordpress@host>
     Subject:   [%s] New Email Address